nordan-conference/nordan-conference.github.io/kaus/program/index.md

 equation with a Dirichlet boundary condition by approximating the solution with solutions to linear elliptic PDEs with the same boundary condition.
-For the construction of the aforementioned linear elliptic PDEs, Bellman principle was utilized as it relates non-linear determi- nant of a matrix to its linear trace.
+For the construction of the aforementioned linear elliptic PDEs, Bellman principle was utilized as it relates non-linear determinant of a matrix to its linear trace.
             </p>
                 <p style="text-align: justify; text-indent: 2em; margin: 0;">
-In this talk, I will briefly introduce the algorithm and numerical re- sults in order to mainly focus on presenting the proof of convergence which explains the numerical observations and illuminates other inter- esting aspects of behaviour of the method.
+In this talk, I will briefly introduce the algorithm and numerical results in order to mainly focus on presenting the proof of convergence which explains the numerical observations and illuminates other interesting aspects of behaviour of the method.
             </p>
             </th>
         </tr>